GermanBrainRot/Project-Galileo/README.md

 Just require that interactions (in the unitary sense discussed above) are followed by application of the Born rule over the observables that have become entangled and notice that this preserves unitary norm.
 The fact that the probabilities over interacting states don't sum to one is immaterial.
 That simply means there is still a chance we don't participate in an interaction.

+**All that unitary evolution does is introducing and transporting correlation.
+In my picture, states where interactions (correlation introduction) happen are explicit and therefore, we have a natural place to apply the Born rule and obtain probabilities that naturally encode how likely it is for the involved participants to participate in a certain interaction at a given time.**

 ![](EurekaInterstellar.png)

 #### Why Does This Not Break Things?